D4RK-DROID/Hyperlocal_Delivery_Service_App/README.md

 # Hyperlocal_Delivery_Service_App
 Hyperlocal delivery service app is developed using flutter.
-It connects local vendors to local customers, giving the opportunity to expand their businesses.
+It connects local vendors to local customers, giving them the opportunity to expand their businesses.
 It makes the day-to-day shopping of customer's hassle free.
 It is a safe and secure way to shop from your local vendors.

 ### Login Page: